 DHS and FEMA have not authorized this information's release.
 They are refraining from enforcing their prohibition on doing so because the law protects my disclosing it in the way that I'm doing, but if you made a FOIA request for it it would still be withheld.
 Although these are not the hard obstacles to active dissemination that the explicit prohibitions used to pose (Supporting files and context / Other / Restrictions.pdf), they are enough to keep the problem from resolving itself under its own power in the absence of those active efforts.
-So I'm continuing to push this long-but-no-longer-buried information out to more people who might find it useful, like you, until it's gotten enough visibility to disseminate itself without further help from me.
+So I'm continuing to push this long but no longer buried information out to

+I'm not so sure that this was accurate then, or is accurate now (March 2023).
+I'm crossing it out to avoid being misleading. more people who might find it useful, like you, until it's gotten enough visibility to disseminate itself without further help from me.